CCC-NULS/CCC_Work_Reports/WeeklyReport-20200116/Nancy-WeeklyReport-20200116.md

 ### CODING
 - Updated and refactored all the nulsws-python code.
 Changed to match the PEP8 proposal doc. as suggested by Moshe.
-Some things should not be PEP8 compliant because interact with Java components that don't insist on all-lowercase, etc.
+Some things should not be PEP8 compliant because they interact with Java components that don't insist on all-lowercase, etc.
+ I made code line length 90 instead of 79 since the trend is moving toward a longer line length and our code contains long lines that need the extra space.
 - Installed pyscaffold as recommended by Moshe.
 - Implemented using yapf, flake8 and venv.
-- Renamed / reorganized directories, and moved most variables into dictionaries for a cleaner namespace.
+- Renamed and reorganized directories, and moved most variables into dictionaries for a cleaner namespace.
-- Finished adding config-parser library to user settings can be in Nuls-style, ncf type files.
+- Finished adding the config-parser library for user settings so that config files can be Nuls-style, ncf type files.
-- Added http to the python project. although it's only http1.
-Http2 is another whole decision on what libraries to use. made all the code PEP8 compliant except for the line length which I put at 90 instead of 79.
+- Added http to the python project, although it's only http1.
+Http2 is another whole decision on what libraries to use.
+Made all the code PEP8 compliant

 ### CLOUD
 - Got started using Berzeck's new west server, chain factory and the